ros-navigation/docs.nav2.org/tutorials/docs/using_collision_monitor.rst

         polygon_pub_topic: "polygon_slowdown"

 For the working configuration, at least one data source should be added.
-In current demonstration, it is used laser scanner, which is described by the following lines for Collision Monitor node:
+In current demonstration, it is used laser scanner (though ``PointCloud2`` is also possible), which is described by the following lines for Collision Monitor node:

 .. code-block:: yaml